When you buy through our links, we may earn a commission. Learn more.

 - Gameplay: FPS, team-based multiplayer

-Like many battle royales, Apex Legends is free and follows some familiar staples, including a shrinking play area, dropping from the sky onto an island, and loot.
-A system in which up to 20 teams of three-man squads compete to be the last group standing proved so popular that over 25 million players signed up to the game in the first week.
-Today, it has an average monthly player count of around 122.6 million.
+There are several familiar FTP Battle Royale staples here, including a shrinking play area, dropping from the sky onto an island, and loot.
+A system in which up to 20 teams of three-person squads compete to be the last group standing proved so popular that over 25 million players signed up for the game in the first week.
+It's shown no sign of slowing down in recent times; shortly after season 13's launch in May, its Steam concurrent player count exceeded 411,000---a record for the game---while its monthly player count is a stunning 115 million.

-While the game has a cartoonish art style similar to Fortnite, the backstories, personalities, and unique abilities of its hero characters put the game closer to Overwatch.
+While the Apex Legends has a cartoonish art style similar to Fortnite, the backstories, personalities, and unique abilities of its hero characters are closer to Overwatch.

-Apex Legends is a great starting point for those who've always wanted to play a battle royale title but were put off by having to endure internet trolls.
+Probably the best aspect of Apex Legends is that it's a great starting point for those who've always wanted to play a battle royale title but were put off by having to endure internet trolls, largely in part to the ping communication system similar to the one found in Valorant.
 In a battle royale-filled world, it's the king of the hill.

 Free from: TechSpot Downloads